BSc(Hons) and BA(Hons) in Mathematics or Statistics

 The Honours degree is a one-year (if studied full-time) coherent programme of study, consisting of an Honours project and eight 400-level courses.
 The assessment of the Class of Honours is based on overall performance in the programme.
 To enrol in Honours, you need to be eligible to graduate with a BA or BSc (360 points) and have the appropriate prerequisites for entry into Honours, which generally means at least 60 points at 300-level from your chosen subject, and a further 30 points at 300-level from either MATH or STAT courses (see below for prerequisites for specialised honours programmes).
 Students are also expected to have a GPA of at least 6.0 (B+ average) in courses relevant to their chosen subject and final approval for entry is given by the Head of School.

-For details of the 400-level courses on offer, see the School’s Honours handbook (also available from reception).
+For details of the 400-level courses on offer, see the School’s Postgraduate handbook (also available from reception).
 The final decision on which courses are offered will depend on student demand and staff availability.
 However, in every year there will always be at least one course offered in analysis, algebra, discrete mathematics, functional analysis, differential equations and computational mathematics.
 Every Statistics 300-level course is offered as a 400-level course and courses in generalised linear models and bioinformatics are offered each year.
-A broad range of honours projects is listed in the Honours handbook.
+A broad range of honours projects is listed in the Postgraduate handbook.
 This list is not exhaustive, and there is plenty of scope for other possible projects.
 Project supervision is by mutual agreement between the supervisor and student.
 It is expected that a student will have arranged their project by the end of the first week of term.
 Assessment is based on a written report (80%), which is to be submitted in September, and an oral or a poster presentation in early October (20%).

 Specialised honours programmes